clocklimited/darkroom/README.md

     , "50": "http://darkroom.io/50_image.png"
     }

-# POST /optimise
-or
-# POST /optimize

-This will preform an optimisation on image to the specified level, where 7 is the most aggressive, but increases reponse time.

-`src` - URL of image to manipulate.
+### GET {imageurl}/resize/{width}(/{height})

+With height being optional.
+This will return a (301 to an image / link to a CDN hosted version in a JSON structure)

+## GET {imageurl}/

+This returns with a default optimisation to an image at a specified level from 0-7, 4 being a default and 10 is the most aggressive however more likley to cause artifacts.

-`level` - Optimisation level (0-7), default of 2.
+Optimisation level (0-10), default of 4.

+## GET {imageurl}/original

+Returns the original image

 ### Request